madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 7: Creating a Stores Map Page
+# 7: Creating a Stores Map Page

 ## Task 1: Adding a Map Visual
 1. On the Stores Map page, I added a new map visual from the visualisations section.